 Who should consider Charles Schwab

-Schwab is going to do right by any level of investor.
-Beginners should love its extensive educational resources and its responsive customer service, while advanced investors should love its sophisticated trading platform.
-All investors will love its competitive pricing, with the benefits of a full-service broker.
+Schwab is a great option for all types of investors.
+Beginners will enjoy its extensive educational resources and responsive customer service, while advanced investors will love its sophisticated trading platform and screeners.
+All investors will appreciate fee-free trading with the benefits of a full-service broker.

-Cost-conscious investors should love Schwab not just for its trading fees but also for its research and plethora of commission-free ETFs and no-load Mutual funds.
-Anyone looking for a complete experience at a bargain price will feel right at home here.
+Cost-conscious investors will also like Schwab for its research and plethora of commission-free exchange traded funds (ETFs) and no-load mutual funds.
+Anyone looking for a complete experience at a bargain price — free — will feel right at home here.

 Charles Schwab fees and features